Furniture Flammability Safety Standards in the European Union: An Overview

 Compliance Risks

-Furniture covers, foam, and other materials manufactured outside the EU are not by default compliant with European fire safety standards.
-In fact, there are plenty of furniture manufactured in China, Vietnam, and other countries – made either for other export markets or domestic use – that don’t comply with EU fire safety rules.
+Furniture covers, foam, and other materials manufactured outside the EU are not by default compliant with European flammability standards.
+In fact, there are plenty of furniture manufactured in China, Vietnam, and other countries – made either for other export markets or domestic use – that don’t comply with EU flammability rules.

 We recommend that you follow these steps when importing furniture products to the EU: